-For more information, refer to MiSiS Resources and Job Aids.
+For more information, refer to the Withdrawal/No Show MiSiS Job Aids.

 13.1.1 STUDENT FLAGGED AS A NO SHOW AND ATTENDS ON THE SAME DAY

 If a student is flagged as a no show and attends school on the same day (before being processed during the MiSiS overnight interface), schools should remove the no show check box for the student to prevent the removal of the student's enrollment and class schedule.